sambaly/moborg/project.md

 # Moborg

-This project manages remote mob programming huddles:
+This project manages remote mob programming huddleSummaryViews:

 * Registration:
-  + limit to 5 persons per huddle
+  + limit to 5 persons per huddleSummaryView
   + Info for participants: name, Github username, email address, Discord username
   - Integrate with calendars
   - integrate with github for adding collaborators to the repo
   - Integrate with Mobti.me
   - Integrate with zoom
 * Dashboard:
-  + Create a new huddle
+  + Create a new huddleSummaryView
-  + See huddles and how many registrations
+  + See huddleSummaryViews and how many registrations

-1. See existing huddles
+1. See existing huddleSummaryViews
    - Name
    - Date/time (including timezone)
    - Number of people registered

+2. View Details of a huddle
   - Participant detail
     - Name
     - Github username
     - Email address
     - Discord username
     - New to group ?
-Go to /dashboard, we'll see existing huddles

-2. Create new huddle
+3. Create new huddleSummaryView